by Doc Quantum

 “Yes.
 I understand.
 Goodbye.”

 The man hung up the phone.
 It had been several days since he was smuggled into Germany, and he still had no idea why.
-As soon as the U.S. Military discovered his identity, they had kept him in seclusion, away from any outside sources.
+As soon as U.S. Army Intelligence discovered his identity, they had kept him in seclusion, away from any outside sources.
 All he knew was that the military needed him for a mission against the Nazis, and that he would be brought home as soon as it was over.
-He knew it would probably be little more than a diversion, while the real mission was going on elsewhere.
+It would likely be little more than a diversion, while the real mission was going on elsewhere.
 He could figure out that much.
 He just didn’t like the secrecy surrounding it all, and he was tired of being so isolated for so long.

 Roy Lincoln looked down at the scrap of paper upon which he had scrawled the directions he needed in a few hours.
 He then took a lit match with his gloved hands and destroyed it.